 How can I calculate my damages from my case?

 These calculations can be determined by an experienced medical malpractice attorney, but if you want to get a good head start, there are some good calculators online that can help determine your case.
-One good one is Alllaw’s Settlement Calculator.
+Here’s a good Settlement Calculator.

 A Medical Malpractice case could happen anywhere in Pittsburgh

 We we have worked on big medical malpractice cases from the majority of the top hospitals and medical facilities in Allegheny County.
 Some of the primary hospitals in the Pittsburgh area include: